EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 ### 3. Origins of Seneca Village

-**Initial land purchases**: New York City Land Conveyances 1630–1975; Rosenzweig and Blackmar 1992, 65.
+**Initial land purchases**: Commissioners of Records 1858; Rosenzweig and Blackmar 1992, 65.
 **Number of families and composition** calculated by Meredith Linn and Marie Warsh using a variety of primary sources, especially USBC 1850; NYSC 1855; NYPTAR 1828–1855; and Sage 1856.
 **Churches and schools**: Sage 1856.
 **Property ownership, self-sufficiency, and village complexity**: Rosenzweig and Blackmar 1992, 65–73; Wall et al. 2008, 2018, 2019; Manevitz 2021; Miller 2022; Linn et al. *in press*.